Ahmed-Aboalasaad/SP22/README.md

 # SP22
-our structured programming project for FCIS ASU (spring 2022)
+The "structured programming" course project for FCIS ASU (spring 2022)

-Using "Visual Studio version 2022" with the latest update
-Please:
-  leave a LOT of comments (we will submit a less-commenty version later) name things in the camel-case way with very discriptive names even if they are long
+"E7gzly" is a doctor appointment booking system made with C++

+Version 1.0 Features:
+* making a profile as a doctor or patient (logging in - signing up - editting personal data - ...)
+* adding ,as a doctor, your available time to be available for patients to make appointments at
+* searching ,you the patient, by major for a doctor in the doctor database
+* Filtering the result search by the available time and making an appointment
+* both doctors & patients can display & edit their made appointments